waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Mt.
 Mortar Dead Ends:** All three entrances on Route 42 lead to dead ends from the west.
 The area is currently impassable.
 - **Silver Wing:** A Lass in the house at Cianwood (15, 37) mentioned a SILVER WING is needed to see a mythical sea creature.
 This item apparently has the same 'scent' as the creature.
 - **GYM_GUIDE in Ecruteak Pokémon Center:** Mentioned a 'GYARADOS swarm' at the 'LAKE OF RAGE' and a potential 'conspiracy'.
 This seems like a major plot point.
-- **Challenge False Constraints:** My belief that I was trapped in the Slowpoke Well was a false constraint born from repeated navigation failures.
-When a situation seems impossible (like being soft-locked), the root hypothesis is flawed.
-I must trust my tools when they report a path is blocked and aggressively re-evaluate the puzzle's premise instead of brute-forcing a solution based on a wrong assumption.

-## Slowpoke Well B2F Puzzle
-- **Hypothesis 1 (Failed):** A hidden pressure plate exists on the island floor. **Test:** Systematically walked over every single floor tile. **Conclusion:** No trigger activated.
-This hypothesis is disproven.
-- **Hypothesis 2 (Failed):** A hidden switch exists on an adjacent wall. **Test:** Systematically pressed 'A' on every wall segment accessible from the island. **Conclusion:** No switch was found.
-This hypothesis is disproven.
-- **Hypothesis 3 (Failed):** Stepping on a specific floor tile changes the state of the Gym Guide. **Test:** Walked over every tile, then re-interacted with the guide. **Conclusion:** The guide's dialogue was unchanged.
-This hypothesis is disproven.
-- **Hypothesis 4 (Failed):** The Gym Guide can be moved using the HM STRENGTH. **Test:** Activated STRENGTH from the party menu and attempted to push the Gym Guide. **Conclusion:** The player cannot push the NPC.
-This hypothesis is disproven.
 - **Question Paradoxical Tool Outputs:** If a tool's output contradicts a fundamental game principle (e.g., reporting a path is blocked when it would result in a soft-lock), the tool's logic must be suspected and verified immediately.
 Do not escalate to other problem-solving methods based on a faulty premise.
 - **Question Paradoxical Tool Outputs:** If a tool's output contradicts a fundamental game principle (e.g., reporting a path is blocked when it would result in a soft-lock), the tool's logic must be suspected and verified immediately.
 Do not escalate to other problem-solving methods based on a faulty premise.
 - **Multi-Modal Pathing:** A single pathfinding tool call cannot handle a journey that requires a state change (e.g., from walking to surfing).
 Such routes must be executed in segments: 1) Path to the edge of the new terrain (e.g., water's edge).
 2) Manually perform the state change action (e.g., use SURF).
 3) Path from the new position to the final destination.